mdx-workshop/mdx-submissions21/paper.md

 ## Overall Architecture

-## Conv-TDF-U-Net
+## TFC-TDF-U-Net v2
+For the MDX Challenge, we modified TFC-TDF-U-Net with two objectives: fast inference and high SDR.
+The following improvements were made
+- asdf

 ## Mixer

 ## Blending with Demucs

 # Experimental Results
+## Data

-## Setup
+## Model Configurations

 ## Performance on the MUSDB Benchmark
 We compare our models with current state-of-the-art models on the MUSDB benchmark using the SiSEC2018 version of the SDR metric (BSS Eval v4 framewise multi-channel SDR).
 We report the median SDR over all 50 songs in the MUSDB test set.
 Only models for Leaderboard A were evaluated, since our submissions for Leaderboard B uses the MUSDB test set as part of the training set.

 Table1 shows MUSDB benchmark performance of KUIELAB-MDX-Net.
 We compared it to recent state-of-the-art models: TFC-TDF-U-Net, X-UMX, Demucs, D3Net, ResUNetDecouple.
-Since KUIELAB-MDX-Net is an ensemble, we also included our base architecture (Conv-TDF-U-Net + Mixer) for a better comparison.
+Since KUIELAB-MDX-Net is an ensemble, we also included our base architecture (TFC-TDF-U-Net v2) for a better comparison.
 Even though our models were downsized for the MDX Challenge, we can see that it gives superior performance over the state-of-the-art models and achieves best SDR for every instrument except "vocals".

 |                 | vocals | drums | bass | other |
 |-----------------|--------|-------|------|-------|